ionic-team/ionic-site/docs/v2/resources/progressive-web-apps/index.md

 #### [Service Worker](https://developer.mozilla.org/en-US/docs/Web/API/Service_Worker_API)

 Service worker could be mentioned in Offline Support, but it really deserves its own section.
 Service worker provides a programmatic way to cache app resources.
 Be it JavaScript files or JSON data from a HTTP request.
-The programmatic API allows devs to decide how to handle caching and provides a much more flexible experience than other options.
+The programmatic API allows developers to decide how to handle caching and provides a much more flexible experience than other options.